CULTURAL RELATIVISM, GLOBALIZATION, AND ORGANIZATIONAL ETHICS

-- 4) Moral code of our society has no special status, it is just another code among many.
+- 4) The moral code of our society has no special status, it is just another code among many.

 - 5) It is ignorant to judge other cultures.
-We must be tolerant towards others.
+We must be tolerant of others.

 What about the ethics and norms that are no longer acceptable within our society?
 How do we improve our own ethics?
 Present society better than the past, which breaks transcultural borders of the Cultural Relativism within the society and provides the antidote in a form of progressivism and social reform – to make the society better against its own ideals.